-CONCLUDING REMARKS
+5 | CONCLUDING REMARKS

-The global patient and economic burden of diabetic foot disease can be considerably reduced when evidence-based treatment is implemented by health-care professionals and multidisciplinary teams working on this medical problem.
-Arguably, offloading the foot ulcer, is one of the, if not the, most important intervention with the strongest evidence available for healing foot ulcers and reducing the global burden of diabetic foot disease.
-We think that following the recommendations for offloading treatment of diabetic foot ulcers in this guideline will help health care professionals and teams provide better care for persons with diabetes who have a foot ulcer and are at risk for infection, hospitalization and amputation.
+The global patient and economic burden of diabetic foot disease can be considerably reduced when evidence-based treatment is implemented by health care professionals and multidisciplinary teams working on this medical problem.
+Offloading is arguably one of the, if not the, most important intervention with the strongest evidence available for healing foot ulcers and reducing the global burden of diabetic foot disease.
+We think that following the recommendations for offloading treatment of diabetic foot ulcers in this guideline will help health care professionals and teams provide better care for persons with diabetes who have a foot ulcer and are at risk for infection, hospitalization, and amputation.

-We encourage our colleagues, especially those working in diabetic foot clinics, to consider developing some forms of surveillance (e.g., registries, pathways) to monitor and attempt to improve their outcomes in persons with diabetes and a foot ulcer.
-We also encourage our research colleagues to consider our key controversies and considerations and conduct well-designed studies (11) in areas of offloading in which we find gaps in the evidence base so to better inform the diabetic foot community in the future on effective offloading treatment for persons with diabetes and a foot ulcer.
+We encourage our colleagues, especially those working in diabetic foot clinics, to consider developing some forms of surveillance (eg, registries and pathways) to monitor and attempt to improve their outcomes in persons with diabetes and a foot ulcer.
+We also encourage our research colleagues to consider our key controversies and considerations and to conduct well-designed studies11 in areas of offloading in which we find gaps in the evidence base so to better inform the diabetic foot community in the future on effective offloading treatment for persons with diabetes and a foot ulcer.